synqratech/revieko-architectural-drift-demo/README.md

 …and still drift architecture, expand blast radius, or introduce hidden coupling.

 This repo is prepared so you can **fork → open a prebuilt PR → get a Revieko report** in minutes.

 ---

+## Why this codebase (and this module)

+This demo focuses on a classic **blast-radius hotspot**: an **event dispatcher / addon manager**.
+Small “refactors”, “optimizations”, or “resilience improvements” in dispatch code can silently change system semantics:
+- whether handlers run at all
+- ordering and routing behavior
+- error semantics (fail-fast vs swallow)
+- cross-run coupling via hidden shared state

+Those changes often slip through superficial review because the code still looks reasonable and CI can remain green.

+---

+## What you should see in the demo

+After you open a demo PR and Revieko is installed on your fork, you should see:
+- a **PR comment** with a short risk summary
+- a link to a **full HTML report**
+- a **Hotspots** table that points to the highest-risk lines first

+---